Supreme Court Jurisdiction

 The Supreme Court exercises jurisdiction in corporations law, adoptions, probate and other matters including admiralty.
 The Court's admiralty jurisdiction was inherited from the Supreme Court of New South Wales.
 It is a jurisdiction which - according to former ACT Chief Justice Jeffrey Miles in his publication, A History of the Supreme Court of the Australian Capital Territory: The First 75 Years (Lawbook: 2009) - the Court has not yet had an opportunity to exercise even though it has power to hear matters to do with the Jervis Bay Territory, the Australian Antarctic Territory and the Heard and McDonald Islands Territory.

-The Supreme Court comprises a Chief Justice, three resident judges, seventeen additional judges (each of whose primary commission is as a Judge of the Federal Court of Australia), and a Master who has broad jurisdiction in personal injuries matters.
+The Supreme Court comprises a Chief Justice, three resident judges, seventeen additional judges (each of whose primary commission is as a Judge of the Federal Court of Australia), and an Associate Judge who has broad jurisdiction in personal injuries matters.
 In addition three Acting Judges - Justices Nield, Mathews and Teague - were appointed in 2010.

 The Court consists of three main administrative units that answer directly to a Courts Administrator.
 They are the Registry which is responsible for maintaining up-to-date records of the Court, processing judgments and orders, listing cases and securing court records; the Sheriff’s Office which is responsible for serving and executing the civil process of the Court, administering the jury system, court security and providing court attendants and the Russell Fox Library which is the main legal reference resource for the ACT courts.